Complete Guide to Salesforce Documentation

 Take the example of a validation rule.
 It takes 30 minutes to build, validate, and test, but this could take two hours to work out when you’re in the same position three months later.
 Adding documentation takes a maximum of five minutes.
 It could be even faster if you create a process diagram to understand the process needed for the validation rule.
 Then it will take ten seconds to connect the process diagram to the validation – no need to create extra documentation.

 As a minimum, fill out the descriptions in Salesforce.
 Best case?
 Your Release Management process says you cannot go live unless there is the minimum level of documentation.
-A quick 280 characters or photo will be gold dust in six months’ time – the equivalent of a tweet to say “wow – look what I’ve just created, here’s why”.
+A quick 280 characters or photo will be gold dust in six months’ time – the equivalent of a tweet to say “wow – look what I’ve just created, and here’s why”.

 Final Thoughts